Market & Selling Strategies

 The registration fee includes all workbook materials, program instruction, lunches, refreshment breaks and welcome reception.
 Other meals, lodging and hotel expenses are not included.

-The registration fee for Marketing and Selling Strategies is as follows:
+The registration fee for Market and Selling Strategies is as follows:

 Payment will be collected at time of registration.

 Dress for the program is business casual.
-Weather in Denver varies.
+Weather in Chicago varies.
 We recommend that you check the weather for the area prior to packing.
 Click here to see a 10-day forecast.

 Continuing Education Credits